Use of a Generalized Energy Mover's Distance in the Search for Rare Phenomena at Colliders: EMD as High-Level Features

 \twocolumngrid

+The potential of the proposed generalization of EMD to distinguish physical processes is investigated by determining the distances of events with respect to each sample medoids and using it as a discriminant against the medoid event process.
+The corresponding Receiver Operating Characteristic (ROC) curves are shown in \cref{fig:ROCdistances} for one example medoid per process where average good performance is observed.
+Distances computed with respect to the $t\bar{t}Z$, $t\bar{t}Y$, $t\bar{t}$+jets and $tX$ medoids allow to discriminate the diboson and $Z$+jets processes.
+Conversely, distances to the diboson and $Z$+jets medoids are sensitive to processes containing top quarks.
+It is interesting to note that the constructed observable does not allow to distinguish $Z$+jets from diboson events.
+With the hardest jets originating from gluon splitting and the jet system recoiling against a dileptonic $Z$, the $Z+$jets events constitute indeed irreducible background against the diboson signals.

 In order to further explore how this technique can be used in the context of High Energy Physics measurements we selected a set of high-level reconstructed event variables, from which we will derive a baseline to access its discriminant power, as well as to assess how different distances impact the corresponding separation performance.
-Following a typical choice of information set used in dedicated analysis at the LHC, the selected reconstructed variables used as features are: \begin{itemize} \item ($p_T$, $\eta$, $\phi$) of the two leptons with the highest $p_T$; \item ($p_T$, $\eta$, $\phi$, $m$) of the two small-$R$ jets with highest $p_T$; \item $(b_1, b_2)$, being two binary variables indicating if the jets were tagged as originated by a $b$-quark; \item ($p_T$, $\eta$, $\phi$, $m$, $\tau_1$, ..., $\tau_5$) of the large-$R$ jet with the highest $p_T$; \item small-$R$ jet, electron, muon and large-$R$ multiplicities; \item scalar sum of all the reconstructed objects $p_T$, $H_T$; \item missing transverse energy and corresponding $\phi$. \end{itemize}
+Following a typical choice of information set used in dedicated analysis at the LHC, the selected reconstructed variables used as features are: \begin{itemize} \item ($p_T$, $\eta$, $\phi$) of the two leptons with the highest $p_T$; \item ($p_T$, $\eta$, $\phi$, $m$) of the two small-$R$ jets with highest $p_T$; \item $(b_1, b_2)$, being two binary variables indicating if the jets were tagged as originated by a $b$-quark; \item ($p_T$, $\eta$, $\phi$, $m$, $\tau_1$, ..., $\tau_5$) of the large-$R$ jet with the highest $p_T$; \item small-$R$ jet, electron, muon and large-$R$ multiplicities; \item scalar sum of all the reconstructed objects $p_T$, $H_T$; \item missing transverse energy and corresponding $\phi$; \end{itemize} with $\eta$ being the pseudo-rapidity of the corresponding object and $\tau_1$, ..., $\tau_5$ being the $N$-subjettiness observables of the large-$R$ jets~\cite{Thaler:2011gf,Stewart:2015waa}.